 2019/E/011

-WEEK 03
+Week 03

-(1)Gupta, S., Thakur, S. and Gupta, A., “Optimized hybrid machine learning approach for smartphone based diabetic retinopathy detection”, Multimedia Tools and Applications, vol.81 (10), pp.14475-14501, 2022.
+[1] Gupta, S., Thakur, S. and Gupta, A., “Optimized hybrid machine learning approach for smartphone based diabetic retinopathy detection”, Multimedia Tools and Applications, vol.81 [10], pp.14475-14501, 2022.
 Available: 10.1007/s11042-022-12103-y.

-(2) This paper's introduction gives a general overview of the issue of diabetic retinopathy and proposes a hybrid machine learning approach that has been tailored for smartphone technology.(3) The aim of the research paper is to build and improve a hybrid machine learning strategy for the diagnosis of diabetic retinopathy utilizing data obtained from smartphone imaging.
-The research methodologies entail putting the suggested methodology into practice and evaluating it.(4) The scope of this study is to build and improve a hybrid machine learning approach that is designed exclusively for smartphone-based diabetic retinopathy identification.
-(5)This paper is helpful and interesting as it is using machine learning to detect diabetic retinopathy, particularly as it explores the potential of smartphone-based images.
-(6) The model was developed and evaluated using a small dataset of fundus images.
+[2] This paper's introduction gives a general overview of the issue of diabetic retinopathy and proposes a hybrid machine learning approach that has been tailored for smartphone technology.
+[3] The aim of the research paper is to build and improve a hybrid machine learning strategy for the diagnosis of diabetic retinopathy utilizing data obtained from smartphone imaging.
+The research methodologies entail putting the suggested methodology into practice and evaluating it.
+[4] The scope of this study is to build and improve a hybrid machine learning approach that is designed exclusively for smartphone-based diabetic retinopathy identification.
+[5] This paper is helpful and interesting as it is using machine learning to detect diabetic retinopathy, particularly as it explores the potential of smartphone-based images.
+[6] The model was developed and evaluated using a small dataset of fundus images.
 Further studies are needed to confirm this paper's findings as the sample size is very small.
-(7) The optimized hybrid machine learning approach can accurately and efficiently detect diabetic retinopathy in a smartphone-based platform which can potentially improve healthcare access for diabetic patients.
-(8) This paper examines the performance of a machine learning strategy for smartphone-based DR detection.
+[7] The optimized hybrid machine learning approach can accurately and efficiently detect diabetic retinopathy in a smartphone-based platform which can potentially improve healthcare access for diabetic patients.
+[8] This paper examines the performance of a machine learning strategy for smartphone-based DR detection.

 ARTICLE 09